 This activity is provided by PRIME Education and delivered in partnership with the Muscular Dystrophy Association and PPMD.
 The activity is eligible for Continuing Education Credits.

 PPMD is happy to provide your clinic with patient care materials to help better support and educate families on Duchenne & Becker muscular dystrophy.
 You can find a list of downloadable PDF files of our education materials on our Support & Care Materials page.
 We also have a list of Spanish materials available as well.
 If you would like hard copies of any of these materials, please reach out to email@example.com or click here to order.

 PPMD’s network of Certified Duchenne Care Centers are centers that are capable of providing comprehensive Duchenne care in agreement with the Care Considerations (see ‘Caring for Duchenne’, below).
 Each of these centers include sub-specialists with Duchenne expertise across the spectrum and lifespan of the disease.
 These centers exist as a resource to both you and your families.
 If you need assistance in accessing the Certified Duchenne Care Center network, a center in your area, or have questions/need resources that you are having difficulty accessing, please email firstname.lastname@example.org.

 Decode Duchenne: Genetic Testing & Counseling

-PPMD’s Decode Duchenne program provides free genetic testing and counseling to people with Duchenne or Becker muscular dystrophy who otherwise could not afford genetic testing.
+PPMD’s Decode Duchenne provides free genetic testing and counseling to people with Duchenne or Becker muscular dystrophy and eligible family members.
 The application and testing process is fast and easy, and includes interpretation of results and counseling.
 Learn more about PPMD’s Decode Duchenne program.